Human interest: The key to writing an effective press release

 Written by Sarah Rowland

-So, your business or brand has just achieved something major: You’ve just sold a unique or impressive unit to a new market, you’re celebrating a new addition to the management team, or your team has just completed a challenging charity fundraiser.
+So, your marine business or brand has just achieved something major: You’ve sold a unique or impressive unit to a new market, you’re celebrating a new addition to the management team, or you've completed a challenging charity fundraiser.
 Now you want to tell the world how great you are, so you turn to the traditional press release to get the word out there.

 Still as important in reaching the media today as it was 100 years ago, there are some clear rules to be considered when writing a press release, which often puts some businesses off from tackling this challenge.

-Yachting Pages details below the key to writing effective press releases, helping marine businesses to gain coverage for their brand, not only via Yachting Pages' superyacht news pages, but within a wealth of superyacht publications and more.
+Yachting Pages details the key to writing effective press releases for the marine industry, helping yachting businesses to gain coverage for their brand, not only via Yachting Pages' superyacht news pages, but within a wealth of superyacht publications.

 What is a press release?

 First things first, what is a press release?
 A press release, a news release or a press statement is a written communication that is strategically targeted at members of the news media in order to announce and inform of an incident or event that is considered to be news, or newsworthy.

 It should clearly present the facts and important information of a significant event to encourage coverage by the media, offering a layout that is noticeably distinct to this form of communication.

 Before you even begin to draft a press release, you should ask yourself: “Is there value in this story?”, “Is it newsworthy, does it warrant a release?”, “Would I be interested to read this story myself?”.